-Previously, Dr. Mayer served as Chief Medical Officer at EMD Serono, a division of Merck KGaA.
+Previously, he served as Chief Medical Officer at EMD Serono, a division of Merck KGaA.
 Prior to that, he held a variety of global roles at Pfizer, including Head, Clinical Development and Medical Affairs for Virology/Infectious Diseases.
 Prior to joining Pfizer, he served as Director of Clinical Research at Bristol-Myers Squibb.

-Dr. Mayer obtained his BA from the University of Pennsylvania and his M.D. from Albert Einstein College of Medicine, which was followed by an internship and residency at Mount Sinai Hospital and an Infectious Diseases fellowship at Harvard Medical School.
+Howard obtained his B.A. from the University of Pennsylvania and his M.D. from Albert Einstein College of Medicine, which was followed by an internship and residency at Mount Sinai Hospital and an Infectious Diseases fellowship at Harvard Medical School.
 He currently serves on the board of directors for Genocea Biosciences and Entasis Therapeutics, and on the board of Autism Speaks in New England.
 He was honored by PharmaVoice as one of the 100 Most Inspiring People in the Life Sciences Industry in both 2011 and 2017.

 Executive Vice President,

 Régis Mulot joined Ipsen in March 2018 as Executive Vice President, Chief Human Resources Officer.